LucienLuc/patient-matching-challenge/README.md

 2. Calculated similarities using Leveneshtein distance, double Monophone, and other edge cases
 3. Normalized data and calculations
 3. Tested with various weights for different columns to maximize accuracy
-3. Prints out which PatientID's are in which groups
+3. Constructs a 2D Array with each row sorted into respective groups

 ## Contact info